-We are open to the public every day, sunrise to sunset, July through November (that means we close by 5 PM in November).
+We are open every day, sunrise to sunset, July through November (that means we close by 5 PM in November).
 You can pick fruits and vegetables in the fields—or pop into the farm stand for fresh produce that we have harvested for you.
-To find the farm, follow the rainbow or Google Maps.
+To find the farm, follow the rainbow… or Google Maps.
 To find out when fresh crops are ready to pick, sign up free for Fresh Crop Alerts.

 The farm is an easy destination for families visiting Cornell University, Ithaca College, and Wells College.
 Drop by Indian Creek to get a sense of the surroundings off campus.

 You will find picking supplies at the farm stand, including boxes, bags, loppers, and apple grabbers.
 You will also find maps of the orchards inside our brochure.
 Take one for your journey.